How to Make an LLC: Everything You Need to Know

 The Rights of Investors

 Along with the articles of organization, it may become a good procedure to supplement with an investor rights agreement separately.
 This clarifies terms and conditions on both parties’ part.
-Investors rights list as:
+Investors rights are listed as:

 - Tax benefits